mohuganda/safe_mama_mobile_flutter/README.md

-# KHub Mobile
+# Safe Mama Mobile

-KHub Mobile is a Flutter-based mobile application for [brief description of the app's purpose].
+Safe Mama is a Flutter-based mobile application for [brief description of the app's purpose].

 ## Table of Contents